Special Issue for it – information technology

-To better plan the publication of this special issue, we followed a two-stage approach: First, we ask authors submit title and abstract of their intended submission on a rolling basis until ~2 weeks before the submission deadline.
+To better plan the publication of this special issue, we followed a two-stage approach: First, we ask authors submit title and abstract of their intended submission as soon as possible.
 We will use this to provide very quick and short feedback whether the submission fits to the topics of this special issue.
 The submitted full submissions will undergo a thorough review process and are reviewed by domain experts.
 Acceptance decisions will only be based on the reviews of the full submissions.

 Abstracts shall be submitted by e-mail to it-special-issue(Replace this parenthesis with the @ sign)ubisys.org.

 Manuscripts should be submitted online at http://www.editorialmanager.com/itit/ until the deadline.
 Please choose “Automotive User Interfaces in the Age of Automation” as section/category in step 3 of the submission process.
 Research and review articles are invited.
 All manuscripts are thoroughly refereed through a single-blind peer-review process.